Heratiki/altlas/dev_plan.md

 This document outlines the development plan for improving the AltLAS reinforcement learning code generation system.
 The plan addresses several key issues identified during initial testing while maintaining the core philosophy of allowing the agent to develop its own approach to coding through emergent learning.

+**IMPORTANT: Stability-First Development Principle** All improvements and modifications in this plan should strictly adhere to this principle:
+- New implementations must not break any existing working infrastructure
+- Changes should be applied incrementally with thorough testing between steps
+- Backward compatibility must be maintained for all critical components
+- Refactoring should preserve behavior and interfaces of existing systems
+- Each change should be isolated and reversible if unexpected issues arise

+This conservative approach ensures that the evolution of AltLAS builds on our working foundation rather than risking destabilization of functioning components.
+All developers should verify that their changes integrate seamlessly with the existing codebase before merging.

 ## Current Issues

 ✓ FIXED